pantale/DynELA-v.-4.0/README.md

 ## Testing and usage:

-Running one of the provided samples in Samples folder is done using the following command in one of the subdirectories:
+Testing of the installation can be done by running one of the provided samples.
+All samples of the DynELA Finite Element Code are located into the sub-directories of the Samples folder.
+Running a simulation is done using the following command in one of the Samples sub-directories:

 	python sample.py